-According to the IRS, any US person that is a direct or indirect shareholder of a “PFIC” must file Form 8621 for each tax year if they:
+According to the IRS, any US person who is a direct or indirect shareholder of a PFIC must file Form 8621 for each tax year if they:

 - Receive certain direct/ indirect distributions from a Passive Foreign Investment Company or Qualifying Electing Fund (PFIC).